ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:<name:"if1" > }
 ```

 Observe that the first operation was the removal of the FIB entry.
 The value was not discarded by the VPP agent because it still exists in the etcd data store.
 The VPP agent returns this value to the cache.
-The FIB entry no longer exists in VPP and cannot really because the dependencies are not meant.
+The FIB entry no longer exists in VPP because of unmet dependencies.
 This eliminates the possibility of an accidental mis-configuration or stranding the value in VPP.
-However, if the bridge domain reappears, the FIB entry will be added back into VPP without any external intervention.
+However, if the bridge domain reappears, the FIB entry will be added back into VPP without external intervention.

 The second step indicates that the interface `if1` was removed from the bridge domain prior to its removal as shown in the last step of the transaction.

-The ordering and caching of the configuration data described in this section is performed by the KVScheduler plugin.
-For more information on how this works, please refer to the discussion of the [KVScheduler][KVs].
+The ordering and caching of the configuration data described in this section is performed by the KV Scheduler plugin.
+For more information on how this works, please refer to the discussion of the [KV Scheduler][KVs].

 ---